 - You are not being asked – nor should you – render a diagnosis.

-- If you believe that the individual with whom you are speaking is in crisis, please let GAH staff know and we will work with our local teams and the Red Cross to make every attempt to refer the individual to a person licensed in the state where that individual is located.
+- If you believe that the individual with whom you are speaking is in crisis, please let GAH staff know and we will work with our local teams to make every attempt to refer the individual to a person licensed in the state where that individual is located.

 - Should the individual require a higher level of care, whether it be to deal with this crisis, or with a previous diagnosis/mental health issue, please let GAH know and we will endeavor to identify appropriate additional services.